 You need commissions, but you don’t want to catch, or spread, COVID.
-Can you compliantly check temperatures or ask health questions in person?
+Can you compliantly ask health questions in person, or confirm clients’ vaccination statuses?
 Will more carriers allow remote Medicare sales?
 How can you have a profitable Annual Enrollment Period during the current health crisis?

-Obviously, with the COVID-19 health pandemic still an issue, AEP is going to look a little differently this year.
-Just how different is still a little up in the air and may even change in a matter of days or weeks.
-Today, we’re covering what to expect, and how you can prepare for and handle face-to-face and remote Medicare sales appointments during AEP and COVID.
+Obviously, with the COVID-19 health pandemic still an issue, AEP is going to continue look a little different this year.
+Just how different is still up in the air and may even change in a matter of days or weeks.
+We’ll cover what to expect, and how you can prepare for and handle face-to-face and remote Medicare sales appointments during AEP and COVID.

 Note: The Centers for Medicare & Medicaid Services have not released official guidance on this topic as of this article’s publish date.
 The information provided below is what we suggest for agents to help ensure their and their clients’ safety and to remain compliant.
 Agents should also follow their carriers’ and states’ specific guidelines for sales during the COVID-19 pandemic.